Skip to Content

 It’s illegal for passengers to ride in the trailer in most jurisdictions

-Generally, it’s not a good idea for passengers to ride in a truck camper or travel trailer, even when it is legal.
+Generally, it’s not a good idea for passengers to ride in a truck camper or travel trailer, even when it is legal because it’s dangerous.
 These RVs don’t have safety equipment such as seat belts or airbags.
-In the event of an accident, passengers could be seriously injured or killed.
-It’s safest for everyone to ride in the cab of the pickup or in the vehicle towing the camper trailer.

 Winner: Passengers can usually ride in a truck camper legally but not in a travel trailer.